AmithShetty12/C-Sharp-Programs/readme.md

 ## Programs

-1. **Arithmetic Operations**: Perform basic arithmetic operations like addition, subtraction, multiplication, division, exponentiation, and square root.
+1. **Arithmetic Operations**: Perform basic arithmetic operations like addition, subtraction, multiplication, division, modulus.
 2. **Armstrong Numbers**: Find Armstrong numbers in a given range.
 3. **Substring of Strings**: Find all substrings of a given string.
 4. **Divide By Zero Exception**: Handle DivideByZeroException in C#.